mowestusa/mx-fluxbox/README.md

 # mx-fluxbox
-a DE designed to be used on MX Linux
+a WM designed to be used on MX Linux
 This fluxbox version makes use of the Xfce tools and apps, creating an easily configurable product.

 STATUS: alpha